GitTools/GitVersion/CONTRIBUTING.md

 We have made it super easy to write tests in GitVersion.
 Most tests you are interested in are in `GitVersion.Core.Tests\IntegrationTests`.

 There is a scenario class for each type of branch.
-For example MasterScenarios, FeatureBranchScenarios etc.
+For example MainScenarios, FeatureBranchScenarios etc.

 ### 1. Find Appropriate Scenario class